ganeshvannam/Predictive-Maintenance-PySpark-Distributed-Computing/README.md

 Make sure to install each dependency using the commands provided above.

----

-Including this section in the README will help collaborators and users set up the environment quickly and ensure they have everything needed to replicate your results.
+Additional Notes
+Virtual Machine Setup: This project was run on virtual machines to leverage distributed computing benefits.
+You may need to set up multiple VMs for optimal performance.
+Configuration: Ensure that the virtual environment or container has the above libraries installed, and PySpark is configured correctly to communicate across VMs if used.